Databricks

 * Choose one option:

-1. **Weekly** with specific day/time.
+1. **Weekly** with a specific day and time.

 2. **Hourly** with an interval.

-### Step 4: Resource cleanup
+### Step 4: Resource Cleanup

 * **Immediate Cleanup**: remove resources not detected in the latest successful run.